asonnenber/me/_pages/cv.md

 ## Education
 **MA in Digital Humanities**, University of Alberta, Graduated 2025
 * Specialization in Library and Information Studies
-* University of Alberta Elevation Award (2024, 2025)
-* Member of the Digital Humanities Students Association (2024-2025)

 **BA in Classics**, University of Alberta, Graduated 2022
 * Linguistics Minor
 * Honor's Thesis: "
-* Jason Lang Scholarship (2019, 2020, 2021)
 * Member of the International Golden Key Honors Society’s U of A chapter
-* Volunteer for the U of A USchool program (2019)

 **Culinary Arts Diploma**, NAIT, Graduated 2014
 * Food Sanitation and Hygiene certificate